wlfyzz/embernodes-docs/src/content/docs/guides/Minecraft/Java/General/change-version.md

 ---
-title: Minecraft Java Server Version Upgrade
+title: Minecraft Java Server Version Change
 description: A comprehensive guide to changing the version of your server.
 ---